AOC responds after Biden says Green New Deal ‘not my plan’ during debate

 “Trump doesn’t even believe climate change is real,” she added.

-In June, Biden unveiled his ‘Biden Plan for a Clean Energy Revolution & Environmental Justice’ -- a $1.7 trillion, 10-year proposal that his campaign said this would be supplemented by leveraging more than $5 trillion in additional private-sector and state and local investments.
+In June, Biden unveiled his ‘Biden Plan for a Clean Energy Revolution & Environmental Justice’ -- a $1.7 trillion, 10-year proposal that his campaign said would be supplemented by leveraging more than $5 trillion in additional private-sector and state and local investments.
 He pitched the plan as being considerably less expensive than the Green New Deal, for which cost estimates range as high as $93 trillion.

 But Biden said he used the Green New Deal as a framework for his proposal.